linode/docs/docs/platform/nodebalancer/force-all-connections-on-ssl-with-nodebalancers.md

 title: Forcing SSL connections with Nodebalancers
 ---

-The following documentation will assist you with obtaining a valid, commercially signed SSL certificate and installing it on your NodeBalancer.
+The following guide will help you  obtain a valid, commercially signed SSL certificate, and install it on your NodeBalancer.
 This guide provides step-by-step instructions for configuring a NodeBalancer to redirect all web connections, using SSL, over port 443/HTTPS.
 Instructions will be provided to configure this with both the Apache and Nginx servers on Debian and Redhat based distributions.

-{: .note }
->
-> Please note that commercial SSL certificates require a unique IP address for each certificate.
-As a result, you will only be able to host one SSL-enabled website, per NodeBalancer

 {: .note }
 >
 > Throughout this guide we will offer several suggested values for specific configuration settings, some of these values will be set by default.
 These settings are shown in the guide as a reference and you may need to modify them to suit your application accordingly.

 Prerequisites